If you’ve ever had problems printing printables, this handy guide will get you on track to printing perfect printables every time!

 There are several file formats that are commonly used for printables – pdf, jpg and png.
 PDF format is the most commonly available format for printables because this particular format is so versatile and easy to use.
 All that’s needed to open and print a pdf file is a pdf reader.
-Other printable formats include jpg and png, and to open and print these types of files you will need a photo editing program such as Photoshop or other similar type of program.
+Other printable formats include jpg and png.
+To to open and print these types of files you will need a photo editing program such as Photoshop or other similar type of program.

 PDF readers can be either browser-based, or you can use a desktop version.